mplusmuseum/mplusmuseum-tms-extract/readme.md

 ### Intercom

-You can optionally use [Intercom](https://www.intercom.com/) to communicate with...
-TO BE EXPANDED
+You can optionally use [Intercom](https://www.intercom.com/) to enable dashboard users to communicate to you via the Intercom chat widget.
+This is currently restricted to "admin" and "staff" users.
+After setting a valid Intercom App Id, the Intercom widget will display in the bottom right corner.

 # Admin tools